 Located midway between Los Angeles and San Diego, it’s the perfect place for a weekend getaway.
 And especially so if you are looking for some great places to eat in Laguna Beach.

-With 42 miles of stunning sandy beaches, secluded coves, seaside cliffs, tide pools teeming with sea life, and a vibrant art culture, there’s nothing about Laguna that isn’t impressive.
+With 42 miles of stunning sandy beaches, secluded coves, seaside cliffs, tide pools teeming with sea life, and vibrant art culture, there’s nothing about Laguna that isn’t impressive.

 Visiting other destinations in California?
 Check out our foodie guides to the following cities: